Azure/azure-docs-sdk-dotnet/api/overview/azure/mixedreality.remoterendering-readme-pre.md

 ---
 title: Azure Remote Rendering client library for .NET
-keywords: Azure, dotnet, SDK, API, Azure.MixedReality.RemoteRendering, mixedreality
+keywords: Azure, dotnet, SDK, API, Azure.MixedReality.RemoteRendering, remoterendering
 author: ramya-rao-a
 ms.author: ramyar
-ms.date: 02/24/2021
+ms.date: 05/24/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: dotnet
-ms.service: mixedreality
+ms.service: remoterendering
 ---

-# Azure Remote Rendering client library for .NET - Version 1.0.0-beta.3
+# Azure Remote Rendering client library for .NET - Version 1.2.0-alpha.20220524.1

 Azure Remote Rendering (ARR) is a service that enables you to render high-quality, interactive 3D content in the cloud and stream it in real time to devices, such as the HoloLens 2.